 By default, Ansible uses the python interpreter located at

 /usr/bin/pythonto run its modules.
 However, some Linux distributions may only have a Python 3 interpreter installed to

 /usr/bin/python3by default.
 On those systems, you may see an error like:

 "module_stdout": "/bin/sh: /usr/bin/python: No such file or directory\r\n"

-you can either set the ansible_python_interpreter inventory variable (see Working with Inventory) to point at your interpreter or you can install a Python 2 interpreter for modules to use.
+you can either set the ansible_python_interpreter inventory variable (see How to build your inventory) to point at your interpreter or you can install a Python 2 interpreter for modules to use.
 You will still need to set ansible_python_interpreter if the Python 2 interpreter is not installed to /usr/bin/python.

-Ansible’s “raw” module (for executing commands in a quick and dirty way) and the script module don’t even need Python installed.
-So technically, you can use Ansible to install a compatible version of Python using the raw module, which then allows you to use everything else.
+Ansible’s raw module, and the script module, do not depend on a client side install of Python to run.
+Technically, you can use Ansible to install a compatible version of Python using the raw module, which then allows you to use everything else.
 For example, if you need to bootstrap Python 2 onto a RHEL-based system, you can install it via

 $ sudo dnf install ansible